 Brembo celebrates its 60th anniversary in 2021.
 To recognize the milestone, the Italian brand is looking to its decorated past and bright future—quite literally.
 Featuring a series of LED lights, Brembo’s New G Sessanta Concept pushes braking systems into a new frontier of the information age.

 Starting from the company’s first motorcycle brake caliper created in 1972, the Brembo design team modernized the unit to fit today’s purposes.
-Cooling fins now double as LED strips and a light-up “mood ring” outlines the piston shaft.
+Cooling fins now double as strips and a light-up “mood ring” outlines the piston shaft.
 Of course, the light show is customizable to match any bike’s aesthetic, but it can also relay critical information.

 The New G Sessanta caliper reports the condition of the caliper and the motorcycle with color-coded alerts.
-When paired to Brembo’s smartphone app, the binder touts GPS and emits a courtesy light, helping users find their vehicle.
+When paired to Brembo’s app, the binder touts GPS and emits a courtesy light, helping users find their vehicle.
 An app-controlled locking/unlocking feature adds a new level of security as well.

 Gallery: Brembo New G Sessanta Concept